 A traditional welcome dance was performed at the starting line before the Sprint Distance commenced.
 As many as 1300 participants from various nationalities gathered to conquer three sports of swim-bike-run.
 The highlight of this year’s event is Rio Haryanto, Indonesia’s first F1 driver who tried his first triathlon race in Olympic Distance category.
 The timer clock at the finish line strikes at 1:24:00 as my husband took the kids hands to cross the blue ribbon.
 And we were so excited that he won 1st place on his age group category and 2nd place for all Indonesian category of the Sprint Distance.

-Later that day, we spent the cloudy evening in the quiet beach, with hammocks and sunbathe chairs.
-We upgraded our room to have a different ambiance in different side of the hotel for the second day.
-And the room were exquisite, facing a wonderful view of the garden, restaurant, swimming pool and the beach.
+Later that day, we spent the cloudy evening on the quiet beach, with hammocks and sunbathing chairs.
+We upgraded our room to have a different ambiance in a different side of the hotel for the second day.
+And the room was exquisite, facing a wonderful view of the garden, restaurant, swimming pool, and the beach.
 We ordered Nasi Padang for dinner, from a renowned Padang restaurant called Lamak Basamo.
 A generous amount of warm white rice, with grilled chicken, beef rendang and chilis!
 A lovely meal to also celebrate our 12th wedding anniversary with a full stomach of local deliciousness, what a delightful day!